-Can Yang Do for UBI What Bernie Did for 'Medicare for All'?
+Can Yang Do for UBI What Bernie Did for 'Medicare for All'? | www.ozy.com

 Arun Chaudhary, creative director for the 2016 Sanders campaign

-Tulsi Gabbard and Marianne Williamson have both said UBI is needed (Williamson adopted it as part of her platform after hearing Yang speak).
+Rep. Tulsi Gabbard and Marianne Williamson have both said UBI is needed (Williamson adopted it as part of her platform after hearing Yang speak).
 John Delaney and Bill de Blasio are proposing taxes similar to Yang’s “robot tax,” although the latter proposed it as an alternative to UBI, which he believes “overlooks the intrinsic value of a job.”

 “Yang has injected universal basic income into this election to the same effect that Bernie Sanders did to income inequality, generally, and Medicare for All, specifically, in 2016,” says Arun Chaudhary, creative director for the 2016 Sanders campaign, who has worked with three presidential campaigns this cycle but is currently unaffiliated.
 All three of his candidates, Chaudhary says, “felt they had a strong relationship with Andrew Yang.
 They had been convinced on UBI to some extent, after coming into it with a negative reaction, or no opinion.”